Radiation Therapy Immobilization Devices

 Masks and Headrests

-Masks and headrests can be used together or on their own.
-They are used for treatment to the brain, head & neck, and upper spine areas.
+Masks and headrests can be used together or alone.
+They are used in the treatment of the brain, head & neck, and upper spine areas.
 Masks can come in many shapes and sizes, but all have the same use.
 They are meant to keep your head in the same place during treatment.

 Molds, Vac-Lok Bags, and Casts

-The most common types of molds or casts are called alpha cradles or vac-lok bags.
-Alpha cradles are made by pouring a foam material inside a sealed plastic bag.
-Once the foam is in the bag you will lie on top of the bag and allow the foam to form around your body for about 15 minutes.
-Alpha cradles are made for you and are used for the entire treatment course and then thrown away.
+The most common types of molds or casts are called "alpha cradles" or "vac-lok bags."
+Alpha cradles are made by pouring foam material into a sealed plastic bag.
+Once the foam is in the bag, you will lie on top of the bag and the foam will form around your body for about 15 minutes.
+Alpha cradles are used for your whole treatment course and then thrown away.

 Vac-lok bags are custom devices that can be reused.
 Instead of foam, the sealed bags are filled with small Styrofoam balls.
-You are placed on top of the bag and the bag is molded around the area of your body that will be treated.
+You are placed on top of the bag, and the bag is molded around the area of your body that will be treated.
 A vacuum pump is used to suck the air from the bag.
 The bag will become hard and hold the shape of your body.
-This is a custom device, but air can be put back into the bag and the bag can be reused.
+This is a custom device, but air can be put back into the bag so that the bag can be used again.

 Universal Immobilization Devices